anudeepraj27/Demo/README.md

 Code Test :
 To test the code run the command ionic serve  it will open up browser and display the application By installing the apk in to device also another method to test the application

+ScreenShot:
+attached in repositary for reference localhost_8100_(Galaxy S5)